agordillo/escapp_client/README.md

 # escapp_client
-JavaScript library for facilitating the use of the educational escape rooms manager Escapp in a client-side web application.
+JavaScript library for facilitiating the use of the educational escape rooms managed by Escapp in a client-side web application.

 Source code of Escapp is available at https://github.com/ging/escapp.